This Thanksgiving Window Clings craft was first shared in 2014. It has been updated and revised. (September 27, 2020.)

-One problem I have with our other window clings is how difficult it is to take the cling off of the wax paper sometimes.
+One problem I have with our handmade window clings is how difficult it is to take the cling off of the wax paper sometimes.
 The paper residue easily wipes off with a wet paper towel or rag.
-However, I wanted to skip this step.
-Remember my motto is smarter not harder!

 Thanksgiving DIY Window Clings

 - Gallon Size Zip Top Bag (We used plastic wrap on our 2014 turkey clings and wax paper in past tutorials.
 Use what you have!
 The heavier plastic bag makes removing the cling to place on the window super easy.)

 - Turkey clip art or coloring pages, printed out